Zinklof-Dev/Bad-Temper/Assets/_Dev/CGaliano/Concepting/Acheivements.md

 10. Zinklof?
    Be in a session with the man himself.
 11. Zinklof.Dev
-   Be in the session with a Zinklof.Dev Employee.
+   Be in a session with a Zinklof.Dev Employee.
 12. Blub Blub
    Drown.
 13. It Came From Outer Space!